 Some of these foundation requirements may be waived by the MBA Director for those students who can demonstrate successful prior course work in these areas.
 The foundation requirements for each student are determined on a case-by-case basis.
 It is generally expected that the student will complete all the necessary foundation requirements before they will be permitted to enroll in an MBA course.

-As part of the College’s assessment process, all MBA students must complete and pass the IVY MBA test (a nationally normed exit exam).
-This test is administered as part of the MBA capstone course, MGMT 6313.
+As part of the College’s assessment process, all MBA students must complete and pass the Major Field Test for the MBA (MFT-MBA).
+The MFT-MBA is administered as part of the MBA capstone course, MGMT 6313.
 In addition, MBA students must complete the MBA program exit survey in order to graduate.